-Understanding Your Testosterone Understanding Your Testosterone or Hormone levels decline as a part of normal aging, and are the cause of several physiological changes.
-Low testosterone levels in men are associated with a variety of symptoms including reduced motivation, erectile dysfunction, loss of libido, fatigue, increased cholesterol levels, memory loss, reduced muscle mass, and thyroid dysfunction.
-Because these symptoms are common, physicians will often include hormone levels as part of routine blood work.
+Understanding Your Testosterone or Hormone levels decline as a part of normal aging and cause several physiological changes.
+Low testosterone levels in men are associated with various symptoms, including reduced motivation, erectile dysfunction, loss of libido, fatigue, increased cholesterol levels, memory loss, reduced muscle mass, and thyroid dysfunction.
+Because these symptoms are common, physicians often include hormone levels in routine blood work.
 Read on to learn about the different types of testosterone Injections and understand how to interpret your testosterone levels.

 The Different Types of Testosterone